arm61/pylj/docs/source/simulations.md

 ## Watching a run

-A loop that neither samples nor redraws prints nothing while it runs.
-The `steps` counter that decides when to sample decides when to report:
+A loop that only calls `step()` shows nothing until it finishes.
+Print the step count every so often to see it working:

 ```python
 for _ in range(20000):